cisagov/ScubaGear/baselines/powerbi.md

 users to access Power BI.
 If this setting is disabled, guest users receive an error when trying to access Power BI.
 Disabling this setting for the entire agency also prevents users from inviting guests to the agency.
-Using the specific security groups option allows admins to control which guest users can access Power BI.
+Using the specific security groups option allows administrators to control which guest users can access Power BI.

 The types of users are defined as follows (**Note**: these terms vary in use across Microsoft documentation):